ToshioCP/Gtk4-tutorial/gfm/sec7.md

     GtkNotebook -- GtkNotebookPage -- GtkScrolledWindow
 ~~~

-- 47: Gets GtkNotebookPage widget and sets `nbp` to point the GtkNotebookPage.
+- 47: Gets GtkNotebookPage widget and sets `nbp` to point to this GtkNotebookPage.
-- 48: GtkNotebookPage has a property "tab-expand".
+- 48: GtkNotebookPage has a property set called "tab-expand".
 If it is set to TRUE then the tab expands horizontally as long as possible.
 If it is FALSE, then the width of the tab is determined by the size of the label.
-`g_object_set` is a general function to set properties in any objects.
+`g_object_set` is a general function to set properties in objects.
 See [GObject API Reference, g\_object\_set](https://docs.gtk.org/gobject/method.Object.set.html).
-- 49-51: If it fails to read the file, "No such file" message is outputted.
+- 49-51: If the file cannot be read, "No such file" message is displayed and the `filename` buffer is freed.
-Frees `filename`.
-- 52-53: If `filename` is NULL, "No valid file is given" message is outputted.
+- 52-53: If `filename` is NULL, the "No valid file is given" message is outputted.
 - 55-58: If at least one file was read, then the number of GtkNotebookPage is greater than zero.
 If it's true, it shows the window.
-If it's false, it destroys the window.
+If it's false, it destroys the window, which causes the program to quit.

 Up: [Readme.md](../Readme.md),  Prev: [Section 6](sec6.md), Next: [Section 8](sec8.md)